François Poullain de la Barre: Work

-In 1674, he published On the Education of Ladies: To Guide the Mind in Sciences and Morals, continuing his reflection on the education of women, but utilizing Socratic dialogue.
+In 1674, he published On the Education of Ladies: To Guide the Mind in Sciences and Morals, continuing his reflection on the education of women, but using Socratic dialogue in his thesis.
 He addresses the historical constrains of the time.
-In 1675 François Poullain de la Barre published the third in his series, On the Excellence of Men: Against the Equality of the Sexes".
-The title was sarcastic; the book was a rebuttal of those opposed to gender equality.
+In 1675, François Poullain de la Barre published the third in his series, On the Excellence of Men: Against the Equality of the Sexes".
+The title was sarcastic, instead the work is a rebuttal of those opposed to gender equality.

 Responses and critiques

 Opinions about Poullain de la Barre's place in the history of feminism vary considerably, but his theories have often been used by others, such as Jean-Jacques Rousseau.
 Pierre Bayle has advanced the theory that Poullain may have refuted his own thesis because he felt threatened, but the arguments antifeminists advanced are doubtful of this refutation.

 Simone de Beauvoir includes a quotation from Poullain de la Barre in an epigraph to The Second Sex in 1949: "All that has been written about women by men should be suspect, for the men are at once judge and party."